Introduction to Payroll Accounting

-The matching principle requires that the company report 1% of sales as a Bonus Expense on its income statement (and a liability for the total amount owed must be reported on its balance sheet) in every accounting period in which sales occurred in 2018.
+The accrual basis of accounting and the related matching principle requires that the company report 1% of sales as a Bonus Expense on its income statement (and a liability for the total amount owed on its balance sheet) in every accounting period in which sales occurred in 2018.
 If the company violates the matching principle by ignoring the bonus expense throughout the year 2018 (when sales actually occurred) and reports the entire bonus amount as an expense for just one day (January 15, 2019), every income statement pertinent to 2018 will report too much net income and the income statement that includes January 15, 2019 will report too little net income.
 The matching principle requires that the bonus expense pertinent to the 2018 sales be matched with the 2018 sales on the 2018 income statement.

 If the entries are recorded properly, the balance sheet dated December 31, 2018 will report a current liability for the total bonus amount owed to the sales manager.
 On January 15, 2019 (when the company pays the bonus) the company will not have an expense; rather, the payment will reduce the company's cash and reduce the current liability that was established when the bonus was recorded as an expense in 2018.